alexlib/trans_heat_cond/README.md

 Lumped capacitance method for transient conduction.

 ## functions
-Function files for developed from the numerical and lumped capacitance methods.
+Function files developed from the numerical and lumped capacitance methods.
 These can be imported into existing models.
+Each function is named in 'lowercase' while examples of using the function start with an 'uppercase'.

 # License
 trans_heat_cond is available under the MIT license.
 See the LICENSE file for more info.